iOSayedAhmed/Paymob-Task/README.md

 # Movie Listing App

 ## Overview
 This repository contains the source code for a Movie Listing App developed using UIKit, Xib files, MVVM architecture, and Coordinator pattern.
-The app fetches movie data from a remote server using URLSession with Async Await, and manages state and reactive programming using Combine.
+The app fetches movie data from a remote server using URLSession with Async Await, and manages state and reactive programming using Combine .
 Core Data is used to store favorite movies locally.
 Unit tests are included to ensure the reliability and functionality of the code.

+## Note

+> **Note:** This branch uses Combine.
+If you want to review the code with RxSwift, please switch to the **feature/using-RXSwift-instead-of-Combine** branch.

 ## Features
 - **UIKit**: Used for building the user interface.